 The benefits to children participating in youth sports are countless and sports can provide parents an excellent opportunity to connect with their kids.
-But when moms and dads cross the line from being encouraging and supportive, to over involved and obsessed, they could be doing more harm than good.
-Becoming too caught up and pushing too hard can have severe negative effects on your child, that according to Clinical Psychologist Abby Brewer-Johnson, can result in your child having problems with self-confidence, sense of self-worth and ultimately damage your relationship.
+But when parents cross the line from being encouraging and supportive, to over involved and obsessed, they could be doing more harm than good.
+Becoming too caught up and pushing too hard can have severe negative effects on your child that, according to Clinical Psychologist Abby Brewer-Johnson, can result in your child having problems with self-confidence, sense of self-worth and ultimately damage your relationship.
 Is there a chance you’ve become “that dad”?
-8 Signs you’ve become an overbearing sports dad.

 You are the loudest parent at your kids’ games.
 How do you know if your outgoing demeanor is having a negative effect on your kid?
 Brewer-Johnson says,“Look for subtleties; your child may avoid making eye contact with you during games or other parents may elect not to sit next to you.”

 You secretly think your child might have what it takes to get a college scholarship.
 I hate to burst your bubble, but it’s very unlikely.
 According to the NCAA, of the eight million students playing high school athletics about 460,000 will play in college.
 The NCAA website breaks it down by sport.
 Of the 541,054 boys that play high school basketball, 3.4 % will go onto play in college.
 1.2 % of those college players will be drafted in the NBA.
 If your child is good enough and motivated enough to make it that far, you’ll know.

 You yell out instructions from the stands and criticize the coach.
 When your child doesn’t perform well you say something under your breath like, “if only this guy knew what he was doing, Johnny would play better.”